swiesend/GPUArrays.jl/README.md

 [Benchmarks](https://github.com/JuliaGPU/GPUBenchmarks.jl/blob/master/results/results.md)

-This package is the counterpart of Julia's `Base.AbstractArray` interface, but for GPU arary types.
+This package is the counterpart of Julia's `Base.AbstractArray` interface, but for GPU array types.
 Currently, you either need to install [CLArrays](https://github.com/JuliaGPU/CLArrays.jl) or [CuArrays](https://github.com/JuliaGPU/CuArrays.jl) for a concrete implementation.